 The accompanying notes are an integral part of these consolidated financial statements.

-HIMAX TECHNOLOGIES, INC. AND SUBSIDIARIES Consolidated Statements of Profit or Loss For the years ended December 31, 2020, 2021 and 2022 (in thousands of US dollars, except per share data)
+HIMAX TECHNOLOGIES, INC. AND SUBSIDIARIES Consolidated Statements of Changes in Equity (Continued) For the years ended December 31, 2020, 2021 and 2022 (in thousands of US dollars and shares, except per share data)